Definition

 Long-Term Outcomes

-Resolution of Symptoms:
+Resolution of Symptoms

 - Physical signs like moon facies, striae, and central obesity improve within months to years, though hypertension and diabetes may persist.